-For every educator who receives a rating of Developing or Ineffective on a Summative form, a Professional Remediation Plan Form will be established.
-The Remediation Plan will be developed in collaboration between the evaluator and the teacher to target the area(s) of deficiency.
+A Professional Remediation Plan is required for teachers who are rated Developing or Ineffective on a summative form.
+The Remediation Plan will be developed in collaboration between the evaluator and the teacher to target the areas of deficiency.
 The evaluator may assign a remediation plan at any time during the school year as deemed appropriate to support the teacher.